proxy-wasm/spec/abi-versions/v0.2.1/README.md

 or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_REQUEST`.

-Additionally, instead of forwarding request upstream, the host can send HTTP response using [`proxy_send_local_response`].
+Additionally, instead of forwarding request upstream, a HTTP response can be send using [`proxy_send_local_response`].

 Plugin must return one of the following values:
 - `CONTINUE` to forward `HTTP_REQUEST_HEADERS` fields downstream.